yang3kc/llm_for_css/README.md

 1. If you need the results immediately, you can consider using the async programming to accelerate the querying process.
 See [async_programming](/async_programming) for details.
 1. If you can wait, you can use the batch API to process large amounts of data with reduced cost.
 See [batch_processing](/batch_processing) for details.

+# Dependency

+To run the example scripts in this repo, you need the following dependencies:
+- openai>=1.23
+- pydantic>=2.7

 # Roadmap

 I'm also considering writing on the following topics: